 This plan generally does not cover services provided by Out-of-Network Providers.
 The following sections describe some specific exceptions applying to coverage for Out-of-Network Providers.
 If one of these exceptions applies to your case, then the Cost-Sharing will be the same or less as if the service was obtained by a Network Provider and you will not pay the balance between the Provider's charge and the Allowed Amount.
 You must still pay any Cost-Sharing amounts required under your Contract, which will in no event be more than as if you received those services from a Network Provider.
-These may include Deductibles, Co-insurance or Copayments.
 For example, if the Provider's charge is \$100 for the Emergency Services and the Blue Cross Allowed Amount is \$70, the Provider may not bill you for the remaining \$30.
-If an Out-of-Network Provider bills you for the balance between the charges and what we pay, please notify us by calling our customer service team at the number on the back of your ID card so that we can work directly with the Provider to resolve the request.
+If an Out-of-Network Provider bills you for the balance between the charges and the Plan pays, please notify us by calling the customer service team at the number on the back of your ID card so that the Plan can work directly with the Provider to resolve the request.
 You can also get help from the Vermont Department of Financial Regulation (DFR) at (800) 964-1784.